Natural Alternative Therapies

 If you want to take this a step further, here’s an awesome recipe for homemade chewable Vitamins that your kids will love – from Wellness Mama.

-Ways to Use Your Homemade Vitamin C (+Dosage)
+Ways to Use Your Homemade Vitamin C (+ Dosage)

 Just one rounded teaspoon of your homemade vitamin c, mixed in your smoothie, juice, or on top of your salad – Is more than your required vitamin C dose for the day, regardless of your size.
+Do not add it to hot drinks or foods, the heat will destroy the enzymes.

 In these cases, you can safely double your daily dose.